 Gay White is a Chartered Work and Organisational Psychologist who runs her own HR Consultancy business.
 An experienced business and executive coach, Gay has over thirty years’ experience, gained through a variety of roles both in business and HR.
 She is an experienced lecturer and has lectured from diploma level to postgraduate programmes.
-Gay graduated from DCU through Oscail, (now DCU Connected) with a BA in Psychology and continued her studies with an MA in Organisational Psychology.
+Gay graduated from DCU through Oscail, (now DCU Connected) with a BA in Psychology and continued her studies with an MSc in Organisational Psychology.
 More recently she completed an MA in Creative Writing in DCU, fulfilling a long held ambition.
-Gay is the Vice President of the Irish Institute of Training & Development (IITD), as well as a former director of the Public Relations Institute of Ireland and the Association for Coaching in Ireland.
+A believer in lifelong learning, she has just completed a Diploma in Corporate Governance.
+Gay is the President of the Irish Institute of Training & Development (IITD), as well as a former director of the Public Relations Institute of Ireland and the Association for Coaching in Ireland.
 She is a Fellow of the IITD and the Institute of Banking.
 Married to Billy, Gay likes to write and paint in her spare time.
 She also enjoys getting back to nature and enjoys walking by the sea or in the local park.

 Ross Munnelly was appointed the first Director of Alumni Relations at Dublin City University in July 2017.
-Over a 15 year period, Ross has worked in a number of roles at the university including Student Recruitment, the Careers Service and Head of Sports Development.
-He now manages the domestic and international engagement programme for over 84,000 Alumni worldwide.
+Over a 15 year period, Ross has worked in a number of roles at the university including the Careers Service, Head of Sports Development and Acting Head of Student Recruitment.
+As Director of Alumni Relations, Ross manages the domestic and international engagement programme for over 90,000 Alumni worldwide.
 He is a four time graduate of DCU, some of his qualifications include an MSc in Education and Training (e-Learning), Graduate Diploma in Guidance and Counselling and most recently the Executive MBA.
-Ross is the National Secretary for the Irish Guidance Counsellor Association, Chairman of the Next Generation Leadership Programme for the Gaelic Players Association and PRO for his local GAA Club, Arles Kilcruise GFC.
-In addition to his role leading the Alumni Service, he is also Acting Joint Head of Student Recruitment at DCU.
+Ross is the National Secretary for the Irish Guidance Counsellors Association.